dnelyk/qb-bankrobbery-target/README.md

 **Currently, this only affects Fleeca Banks.
 I made this for a RP Server I was developing, and we decided to not release.**

-**_I hopefully, in the future, will be implementing these for the paleto and pacific banks -- and possibly other locations._**
+**_I hopefully, in the future, will be implementing these for the paleto and pacific banks -- and possibly other locations.
+If people want me to._**

 **The only modified files are client/fleeca.lua, server/main.lua, config.lua and fxmanifest.lua -- Script errors in other files are an issue with the original qb-bankrobbery.**